23 simple ways to increase ecommerce conversions

 Whilst in reality a guest checkout requires almost exactly the same amount of information to be entered as if registering for an account (when a user places their first order), the perception is that it’s quicker, and less hassle, In fact with over 58% of cart abandonment happening at this stage of the checkout, it’s crucial to offer it to your users as it will definitely increase conversions as a result.

-tradeit's standard ecommerce accelerators features both registered and guest checkout giving customers a choice when placing orders.
+tradeit's standard ecommerce accelerators feature both registered and guest checkout giving customers a choice when placing orders.

 6. Shipping costs/FREE shipping!